coguardio/coguard-cli/README.md

 This project is the command line interface to CoGuard, with additional auto-discovery functionality.

-In its current release, it scans Docker images and its contents.
+In its current release, it scans
+1. Docker images and its contents,
+2. Project folders (such as GitHub Repositories) and
+3. automatically extracted cloud configurations from the three major cloud providers

 In particular, it searches for known configuration files of different software packages (like webservers, databases, etc.), and scans these configurations for security and best practice.